 Another reliable approach would be to engage a cost estimating consultant (quantity surveyor).
 If you choose to go this route, cost consultants are typically engaged throughout the design process in order to estimate the cost of the design at various stages.
 The accuracy of their cost estimates become more precise as the design matures and is further documented.
 This can give you much more confidence about your design decisions as you are able to evaluate the cost of certain decisions and prioritize your values throughout the design process.

 At My Modern Home, we have partnered with leading cost consultants to help you obtain more cost certainty and to select a qualified and reputable builder for your My Modern Home plan.
-Find out more information about this service here.
+Contact us for more information.

 The most common type of residential construction in North America is wood platform-framed, and with good reason: